Augmentation-aware Self-supervised Learning with Conditioned Projector

-We construct augmentation information $\mathbf{\omega} \in \Omega$ by concatenating vectors $\mathbf{\omega}^{aug}$ describing the parameters of each augmentation type~\cite{lee2021improving}.
 We consider four methods of injecting $\omega$ into $\pi$: joining $\omega$ and $\mathbf{e}$ through \textbf{(i)} concatenation, modulating $\mathbf{e}$ with $\omega$ through element-wise \textbf{(ii)} addition or \textbf{(iii)} multiplication, or \textbf{(iv)} using $\omega$ as an input to a hypernetwork \cite{ha2016hypernetworks} which generates the parameters of $\pi$.
 Apart from concatenation, all of those methods require transforming $\omega$ into \emph{augmentation embeddings} $\mathbf{g} \in \mathcal{G}$ of shapes required by the conditioning operation.
 For example, when modulating $\mathbf{e}$ with $\mathbf{g}$, dimensions of $\mathbf{e}$ and $\mathbf{g}$ must be equal.
 For this purpose, we precede the projector with additional \emph{\guidingnet{}} $\gamma: \Omega \rightarrow \mathcal{G}$.
 For the architecture of $\gamma$ we choose the Multilayer Perceptron.
-An additional advantage of $\gamma$ is that it allows for learning a representation of $\omega$ which is more expressive for processing by $\pi$, which is typically a shallow network.
+An additional advantage of $\gamma$ is that it allows for learning a representation of $\omega$ which is more expressive for processing by $\pi$, which is typically a shallow network. {We summarize the above conditioning mechanisms in Figure~\ref{fig:conditioning_details}}.
 In practice, we find that conditioning $\pi$ through the concatenation of $\mathbf{e}$ and $\mathbf{g}$ yields the best-performing representation (see Section \ref{sec:exp:ablation}).